Michael Baius: Death

 He died, still holding these two offices, in 1589.
 His writings are described by Adolf Harnack as a curious mixture of Catholic orthodoxy and unconscious tendencies to Protestantism.
 His principal works were published in a collected form at Cologne, 1696; some large treatises were excluded.
 There is a study of both books and author by Linsenmann, Michael Baius und die Grundlegung des Jansenismus, published at Tübingen in 1867.

 Beliefs

-The Bay based his theology on Holy Scripture and the Fathers of the Church, especially on the teaching of Augustine of Hippo, introducing deviant scholastic terminologies.
+Baius based his theology on Holy Scripture and the Fathers of the Church, especially on the teaching of Augustine of Hippo, introducing deviant scholastic terminologies.
 His doctrine, later referred to as Baianism, was based on sin, free will, and grace of God along with the fight against papal infallibility, saying that the episcopal legal power comes directly from God.

-Joseph Sollier, writing in the Catholic Encyclopedia sees Baius' as a precursor to the Jansenism and the Port-Royal theologians such as Blaise Pascal.
+Joseph Sollier, writing in the Catholic Encyclopedia sees Baius as a precursor to the Jansenism and the Port-Royal theologians such as Blaise Pascal.